microsoft/MSLab/Scenarios/Windows Admin Center Deployments/readme.md

 ```PowerShell
 # Open Windows Admin Center
 Start-Process "C:\Program Files\Windows Admin Center\SmeDesktop.exe"

 ```

 #### If Gateway mode

 After the installation on `WacGateway` Windows Admin Center's network service is started automatically.
 In order to access it you need to just open the web browser from the `Management` virtual machine, navigate to http://wacgateway.corp.contoso.com/ and you can log in to the Windows Admin Center.

 ## High Availability installation

 In order to install Windows Admin Center in high availability mode Failover Cluster is required.
 In this Lab we show how to install Failover cluster in two ways:

   1. SAN based cluster that simulates traditional architecture with shared SAN storage between each cluster node.
   2. Storage Spaces Direct cluster that simulates hyper-converged architecture and can be also deployed in Azure.

 Log in to the `DC` virtual machine and run following PowerShell commands from there.

 ### Shared prerequisites

 These steps are needed for both HA variants.

 #### Generate PFX certificate

-In this installation PFX file containing the certificate is needed, following block of code will request that certificate and save it to `WacHaCert.pfx` file in `Downloads` folder of logged in user.
-Certificate will be generated both with single name `wac` of the cluster and FQDN `wac.corp.contoso.com`.
+In HA installation PFX file containing the certificate is needed, following block of code will request that certificate and save it to `WacHaCert.pfx` file in `Downloads` folder of logged in user.

 ```PowerShell
 # Function that creates PFX certificate